 Let’s dissect each part to understand the settings better:

-• listen-address – Sets the IP address where dnsmasq will be listening.
+– Sets the IP address where dnsmasq will be listening.
 Here we want our server to listen for DHCP and DNS requests on the LAN therefore we set the listen-address to its LAN IP addresses including the localhost 127.0.0.1.
 Note that the server IP must be static.
-To see how to configure a static IP, please refer to How to Set Up a Static IP Address on Ubuntu Server.
+To see how to configure a static IP, please refer to How to Set Up a Static IP Address on Ubuntu Server.interface

-• nameservers – Forwards DNS requests to whatever upstream DNS servers you specify.
+– Forwards DNS requests to whatever upstream DNS servers you specify.
 For instance, we used public DNS services provided by Google.

 Modifying resolv.conf file

 Here we’re going to force all queries to be sent to the dnsmasq.
-To do so, we set the localhost address as the only nameserver by modifying the resolv.conf file as follows:
+To do so, we set the localhost

 nano /etc/resolv.conf